-Phenomenex and Lux are registered trademarks, and Axia is a trademark of Phenomenex.
+Phenomenex and Lux are registered trademarks, Axia and SecurityGuard are trademarks of Phenomenex.
 Waters ACQUITY, UPC2 and MassLynx are registered trademarks of Waters Corp.
 SFC ProNTo[TM] is a trademark of Waters Corp.
 Agilent and Varian are registered trademarks of Agilent Technologies, Inc. Berger Automated PrepSFC[TM] is a trademark of Mettler-Toledo Co.
 JULABO is a registered trademark of Julabo.
 Shimadzu is a registered trademark of Shimadzu Corporation.